ivanov-slk/virtualization-set-up/README.md

 ## TO-DO

-- move `packer` variables to somewhere else; they are hardcoded and essentially duplicated.
+- move `packer` variables to somewhere else; they are hardcoded and essentially duplicated;
-- explore Terragrunt
+- explore Terragrunt;
+- consider fixing of hard-coded IP address in kubernetes-cluster master setup command line;